-I’m 26 so I grew up in the 90’s and had a lot of fun with trends such as plastic chokers, bandanas, combat pants, dungareees, scrunchies, hair mascara, face glitter etc.
+I’m 26 so I grew up in the ’90s and had a lot of fun with trends such as plastic chokers, bandanas, combat pants, dungarees, scrunchies, hair mascara, face glitter, etc.

 I’d actually prefer these bad boys to make a comeback..here’s hoping!

-Here are a few memories for you all and a guide to incorporating the 90’s into your current wardrobes without making the mistakes you made first time round. 😉
+Here are a few memories for you all and a guide to incorporating the 90s into your current wardrobes without making the mistakes you made the first time around. 😉

 So now that we’ve all had a significant dose of nostalgia, what trends should be allowed to come back??

 All hail the humble scrunchie, this much-maligned hair accessory is back.
 Scrunchies are on Instagram, Etsy and every cool girl you know.

 Adorned make amazing scrunchies in all fabrics and patterns-check them out.
 Be warned you must have long and preferably thick hair to rock a scrunchie.